Private Prosecution Solicitors

 Initial Advice £900 Fixed Fee

-JMW offers a fixed fee service for £900 (inclusive of VAT), which includes a two-hour consultation where we will discuss the merits of your case with you and look through any available evidence.
+JMW offers a fixed fee service for £900 (inclusive of VAT), which includes up to two-hours of preparatory work and consultations, where we will discuss the merits of your case with you and look through any available evidence.
 We may also need to make background enquiries.
 Following the consultation, we will send you a letter confirming our advice, setting out our recommended next steps and a budget where appropriate.

-The cost of this service will be deducted from the total cost of your legal fees should you choose to instruct JMW.
-Please note that the availability of the fixed fee service is subject to confirmation.
+The cost of this service will be deducted from the total cost of your legal fees should you choose to instruct JMW to prosecute the case.
+Please note that the availability of the fixed fee service is subject to confirmation once we have been provided with the details of your case.

 Our team also has a list of preferred specialist barristers who will provide additional expertise and assistance for a fixed fee of £600 (inclusive of VAT).
 Please note that opting for this service is not necessary to obtain our initial advice.

-For a company, bringing a prosecution can be a faster and cheaper alternative to using the civil courts when redressing fraud, theft or counterfeiting matters.
-A company can also run a prosecution alongside a civil claim to increase the range and effectiveness of the overall action.
+For a company, bringing a prosecution can be a faster and cheaper alternative to using the civil courts when redressing suspected fraud, theft or other offences of dishonesty.
+A company can choose to commence a criminal investigation alongside a civil claim even where it concerns the same conduct and/or assets.
+This can increase the range and effectiveness of the overall action and help a business obtain justice and set a deterrent against future offending by other employees or bad actors.

-For individuals, bringing your own prosecution can be the only way to get justice when the police are too slow, are under-resourced or simply lack the expertise or willpower to investigate your case.
-Too often members of the public are told that something is a 'civil matter' when it is not.
+For individuals, bringing your own prosecution can sometimes be the only way to get justice when the police are too slow, are under-resourced or simply lack the expertise or willpower to investigate and prosecute your case.
+Too often members of the public are told that something is a 'civil matter' when it is not, or the police decide to take no further action when the evidence merits a prosecution.

 To speak to a solicitor about making a private prosecution, get in touch with JMW today by calling 0345 872 6666, or fill in our online enquiry form and we will get back to you.